Ehyiah/traefik-docker-local/README.md

                 servers:
                     -   url: "http://localhost:81"  # Caddy écoute sur localhost:81
 ```
-and you need to update /etc/hosts as you would usualy do without traefik.
+and you need to update /etc/hosts as you would usually do without traefik.